What is God?

 Words Should Mean Something

 Words should mean something… unless of course we are talking about the trinity, in which case all bets are off.
 Hang on tight because here we go!
 God is One but He is Three.
-God is one Essence but three Persons and this is not tritheism but is really monotheism.
+God is one Essence and three Persons and this is not tritheism but is really monotheism.
 How easy was that?
 God is one and God is three and that’s all there is to it!
 All we have to do is agree that words don’t really mean anything.
 This helps us revere an idea that we can’t even begin to understand in any sensible way.
 We are left asking the question: Does the trinity mean anything?

 Hee Haw Theology